ftrippel/bash-utils/README.md

 ## Working with processes

 ### Execute a series of commands as particular user including root
-As this will launch a login shell, it will feel most naturally, since all environment variables you are accustomed to will be present
+As this will launch a login shell, it will feel most natural, since all environment variables you are accustomed to will be present
 ```bash
 sudo su --login $USER -s /bin/bash <<EOF
 ...